Perspective | Football made Jon Gruden. Now the NFL must reckon with its creation.

 “I’m sorry,” Gruden said in a statement through the Raiders.
 “I never meant to hurt anyone.”

-Gruden’s exposure is a similar inverse fall, with a total lack of awareness that his outlook is slanted, or that he might have caused harm with it.
-It’s a warning to his colleagues, who should ask themselves the question of whether this game has made them the good guys, or the bad guys.
+Gruden’s exposure is a similar inverse fall, with a total lack of awareness that his outlook is slanted or that he might have caused harm with it.
+It’s a warning to his colleagues, who should ask themselves whether this game has made them the good guys or the bad guys.